TS22082/GH_guide/README.md

 # Versioning

-To go back to the old version of code you will need the hash of the commit with the versoin you need.
+There are many ways to go back to an old version using git and github.
+I prefer to copy the version I want to a seperate branch and make a pull request because that method isnt destructive like "revert" is.

 ![Alt Text](./assets/commit.png)